Click column header to sort

 As a Scientific Illustration Intern, early-career professionals will collaborate with scientific/engineering staff, administrative clients, editors, and marketers to build their skills and portfolios while producing work that aligns with the WHOI mission.
 The selected candidate will learn how to apply their education in a fast-paced environment to meet the highest quality standard under continuously ambitious deadlines.
 Work has the potential to be published regularly in a breadth of diverse platforms including scientific publications and/or presentations, whoi.edu, as well as Oceanus magazine.

 Only applications including electronic portfolio's will be considered.
 When applying, please upload your portfolio to the "Publications" section on the Candidate Profile, which should be on the first screen of your application.

-Woods Hole Oceanographic Institution is currently searching for a Senior Administrative Assistant - Annual Fund, Gift Accounting, and Development Services to join the Development Department.
-This is a regular, full-time, non-exempt position, and is eligible for full benefits.
+Woods Hole Oceanographic Institution is searching for a qualified Administrative Assistantto join the Applied Ocean Physics & Engineering department.
+This position will provide day-to-day administrative support for scientific and engineering staff.
+This position offers opportunity for growth and promotion.
+This is a regular, half-time, non-exempt position, and is eligible for full benefits.

-The internal working title for this position could be Sr. Administrative Assistant II.
+The internal working title for this position is Administrative Assistant II.
 The final level of the position will be determined commensurate with the selected candidate's level of education and experience.